dappforce/subsocial-docs/docs/develop/zero-to-hero/twitter-dapp/HomeScreen.md

     export default TweetBox;
   ```

 2. Now, let's create the UI of a tweet.
-Create a new file inside **src/components** directory, with name **tweet.tsx**.
-Paste the following code for UI:
+Create a new file inside the **src/components** directory, with the name **tweet.tsx**, and paste the following code for the UI:

   ```tsx
     import { ReactComponent as ArrowDown } from '../svgs/arrow-down.svg';